Tetrakern/fictioneer/INSTALLATION.md

 ### General Tab

 Most of the theme’s configuration is found here, the options being largely self-explanatory.
 Please note that you will probably not need all the features available, such as Checkmarks or Follows.
 These are for sites with many authors or stories; publishing a weekly serial is better off saving the server resources.
-Some additional explanations:
+Some options of note:

 * **System Email Address/Name:** Used for no-reply transactional emails, such as comment reply notifications.
 * **Contact Form Receivers:** Submitted contact forms are sent to those email addresses.
 One per line.
 * **Add consent wrappers to embedded content:** Required to be GDPR compliant if you use embeds.
 * **Page Assignments:** Only set what you actually need.
 Used for breadcrumbs and menu items.
 * **Enable Storygraph API:** Allows external services to index and search your site to reach a larger audience.
 Recommended.
 * **Enable OAuth 2.0 authentication:** Allows visitors to register with social media accounts, but be aware of the implications!
+You will need to flush your permalinks after enabling.
 * **Enable AJAX comment form/section:** If you have trouble with caching.
 Try the form first to save resources.
 * **Enable AJAX user authentication:** If you have trouble with [Nonces](https://developer.wordpress.org/apis/security/nonces/) and/or users not being properly logged-in.
 Use this as *last resort* to bypass the cache.
 * **Disable theme comment {…}:** If you want to use different comments.
 Disables most of the other comment options as well.
 * **Show story changelog button:** Opens modal with timestamped chapter changes; located under the chapter list.
-* **Disable extended story/chapter list meta queries:** Makes list pages and shortcodes load faster, but increases the size of your database.
-Safe if you do not have *thousands* of posts.
-Follow the instructions below the setting checkbox.
+* **Disable extended story/chapter list meta queries:** Makes list pages and shortcodes faster, but increases the size of your database by one row for each story/chapter.
+Fine unless you have thousands of posts.

 ### Roles Tab